shubhamjoshi32/Data-Analytics-SQL/README.md

 - **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top Paying Roles](Assets/Job_title_vs_avg_yearly_salary.png)
-*Bar graph visualizing the salary for the top 10 salaries for data analysts are generated with PowerBi as a result my SQL query results*
+*Bar graph visualizing the salary for the top 10 salaries for data analysts are generated with PowerBi as a result my SQL query results which exported into the .csv format*

 ### 2. Skills for Top Paying Jobs
 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.